ewang26/CS2620_2/notebook.md

 ## Updating chat application to use gRPC

+### 2/24/25
+- Added a new test for subscribing to messages, since the previous error with subscribing was not caught by our tests.
+- Realized that our previous design of passing messages to logged-in receiving clients needs to be changed now that we use a gRPC subscription model.
+Specifically, we need to add a queue to each user, which we then add messages to when they are received.
+This way, each connection can poll the server for new messages.

 ### 2/13/25

 - Worked on migrating the chat system from custom socket/JSON protocol to gRPC.
 This involved: